jp222343/PinkSoulLibrary/README.md

     PinkSoulLibrary.Update()
 end

 -- DO NOT Remove this.
-If you need to use the OnHIt() function, just add your code under the 'PinkSoulLibrary.OnHit(bullet)' line. function OnHit(bullet)
+If you need to use the OnHit() function, just add your code under the 'PinkSoulLibrary.OnHit(bullet)' line. function OnHit(bullet)
     PinkSoulLibrary.OnHit(bullet)
 end